Efficient Transitions in Early Years

 Putting in the effort and time to coordinate practice so that the environments are comparable in terms of the services provided and the expectations.

-Children Acquire Knowledge in Various Ways And at Various Rates
+Children Acquire Knowledge in Various Ways and at Various Rates

 Consider the child's holistic requirements in relation to all elements of care and education.